daikikuchi/Django_Social_Website/README.md

 # Django_Social_Website

 ## Django project that I am working on.
-I will finish it by the end of this month.
+I will make some changes in it by the end of this month.